Seth Rogen has one of those careers that can look loose from a distance and highly organized up close.

 He turned taste into a business too

 Houseplant adds another layer.
 The company's story page presents Rogen and Goldberg as founders who wanted cannabis products and home goods to look better than the usual stoner clichés.
-Even the jokey tone of the site tells you something real: Rogen is now in the business of aesthetic translation.
+Even the jokey tone of the site tells you something specific: Rogen is now in the business of aesthetic translation.
 He is taking the habits associated with his comic persona and turning them into designed objects, lifestyle signaling, and a branded sensibility.

 That could have been embarrassing.
 Instead it feels weirdly coherent.